adrynov/adrynov.github.io/Web Application Development/README.md

 This project demonstrates my academic qualifications in web application development.

 The focus of the module was to introduce students to modern web application and network application development using frameworks in high-level programming and scripting languages.
-The focus is on building light-weight network services, particularly web-based services, and integrating those services with modern front-end frameworks
+The focus is on building light-weight network services, particularly web-based services, and integrating those services with modern front-end frameworks.

 I generated the web project with Angular CLI 15 and deployed it to https://adrynov.github.io/ - my portfolio's frontpage.

 ## Indicative Knowledge